jjjk123/Team1_Gene_Prioritization_GNN/README.md

 ## Aim

-We compare state-of-the-art Network Propagation with Graph Neural Networks (GNNs), using protein-protein interaction data and known disease genes to construct the graph.
+The aim of the project is to compare the performance of Graph Neural Networks (GNNs) with network propagation methods in disease-gene prioritization.
 We aim to assess and compare how well these methods can prioritize candidate genes for further biological validation.
-As an example use case, we identify new genes potentially involved in Hereditary Ataxia.
+As for the use case, we use genes involved in hereditary ataxia.

-## Why?
+## Background

 Medical genetics aims at diagnosing patients by finding genetic variants explaining their disease.
 While approximately half of the patients with rare genetic disease receive a genetic diagnosis, the other half remains undiagnosed, and one of the reasons is genetic variants in genes currently unknown to be disease-associated.
 Since experimental studies are usually quite expensive and time-consuming, in silico disease-gene prioritization is very useful in the discovery of new disease-genes.
 By ranking genes, the methods provide sets of the most promising new candidate genes relevant for a disease.